poloreoyeniji/Advent-of-Code-Solution-in-Python/README.md

 This repository houses my solutions to [Advent of Code](https://adventofcode.com/) problems.
 The solutions are written in both Python and JavaScript.
 As a personal challenge, I aim for optimal, readable solutions that serve as learning resources for others interested in problem-solving.

 Follow along with my solutions in this repository.
-Please note that due to copyright and [Eric Wastl's request](https://www.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs/), input files aren't included.
-You'll need to adjust file paths to run the code.
+Please note that due to copyright and [Eric Wastl's request](https://www.reddit.com/r/adventofcode/wiki/faqs/copyright/inputs/), input files are not included.
+You will need to adjust file paths to run the code.

 ### 2023 Solutions
 | Day              | Python | JavaScript | Intuition |